GTAmodding/gta3script-specs/core/05-elements.md

 variable_name := ('$' | 'A'..'Z') {variable_char} ;
 ```

 A *variable reference* is a variable name optionally followed by an array subscript.
-Any character following the subscript shall be ignored.
-A subscript shall not happen more than once.

 ```
 subscript := '[' (variable_name | integer) ']' ;
-variable := variable_name [ subscript {variable_char} ] ;
+variable := variable_name [ subscript ] ;
 ```

-The type of a variable reference is the inner type of the variable name being referenced.
+The type of a variable reference is the type of the variable name being referenced.

-The subscript uses an integer literal or another variable name of integer type for indexing.
+The subscript uses an integer literal or another variable name of integer type for zero-based indexing.

-The indexing is zero-based.

-The integer literal in a subscript must be positive.

 The program is ill-formed if the array subscript uses a negative or out of bounds value for indexing.

+The program is ill-formed if a variable name is followed by a subscript but the variable is not an array.

+An array variable name which is not followed by a subscript behaves as if its zero-indexed element is referenced.